 The third tower rose to a height of 100 feet, was constructed of brick with wooden stairs and landings, and makes up the bottom section of the current Tybee Island Lighthouse.
 After Georgia ratified the Constitution in 1790, the tower was ceded to the federal government.
-President George Washington directed that a "plain stair case" be used in modifications made to the tower in 1793 rather than a more expensive "hanging stair case," and, for the first time, the tower was outfitted with an official lamp.
+In 1792, a fire heavily damaged the upper portion of the lighthouse and lantern room.
+President George Washington directed that a “plain stair case” be used in repairing the tower rather than a more expensive “hanging stair case.”
+John Armour was hired to do the necessary masonry work and Adrianus Van Deune the carpentry work.
+Samuel Wheeler, a blacksmith in Philadelphia, fabricated a new lantern room, with a diameter of ten feet, for the lighthouse.
 Candles with reflectors were first used atop the tower before being replaced with whale oil lamps.

 A fifty-foot tower was built seaward of the lighthouse in 1822, and an array of lamps in the shorter tower paired with those in the main tower functioned as a range light.
 As American lighthouses adopted the use of Fresnel lenses, Tybee Lighthouse received a second-order lens in 1857, while the front light was given a fourth-order lens.
 Now, instead of having to tend multiple lamps, the keepers were responsible for just a single lamp in each tower.
 The efficient Fresnel lens, with the single lamp at its center, greatly increased the range of the lights.